german/redis_orm/README.md

 ## Indices

 Indices are used in a different way then they are used in relational databases.
+They are used to find record by they value rather then to quick access them.

 You could add index to any attribute of the model (it also could be compound):